 Five TTY commands administer the call transfer feature.
 Two activate or deactivate the call transfer feature, two change the operator profile, and one queries the number of operators and their associated profiles.
-These commands are defined in Table 5-4.
+These commands are defined in the following table.

+Call transfer TTY commands

-Table 5-4 Call-transfer TTY commands Command Purpose ХА Activates call transfer XD Deactivates call transfer XI Specifies which operators can receive transfer calls, and from which queues XX Prevents an operator from receiving transfer calls, either in general or from specific queues X Prints a list of operators in an office and the queues from which they can receive calls
+Command Purpose ХА Activates call transfer XD Deactivates call transfer XI Specifies which operators can receive transfer calls, and from which queues XX Prevents an operator from receiving transfer calls, either in general or from specific queues x Prints a list of operators in an office and the queues from which they can receive calls